What are sports injuries?

 Common Sports Injuries

-These are some of the most common sports injuries that happen to children and teens.
+These are some of the most common pediatric sports injuries.

 These are injuries to knee ligaments — the bands that keep your child’s or adolescent’s knee from wobbling or giving out when they move.